liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 #### Invariance of Discrete Modes

 We study the dynamic behaviors between two vehicles and model it using a hybrid automaton.
 The hybrid automaton contains a total of 4 discrete modes, namely $q_1$ (CC), $q_2$ (ACC), $q_3$ (AEB), and $q_4$ (STOP).
 Each discrete mode has 6 scenarios $S_1 - S_6$, corresponding to different situations of the two vehicles turning.
 Tab.
-2 shows the invariance of the discrete modes of the hybrid automaton.
-In fact, it is a fusion of the invariance of each mode and the invariance of the scenario.
-Invariance is critical for the hybrid automata, which defines whether a discrete mode should be maintained.
-If the current mode cannot be maintained, it needs to transit to other modes through transition conditions.
+2 illustrates the invariance of the discrete modes in the hybrid automaton.
+This invariance represents a combination of the mode-specific invariance and the scenario-based invariance.
+Invariance plays a crucial role in hybrid automata, as it determines whether a discrete mode can be sustained.
+If the current mode cannot be sustained, the system must transition to another mode based on the defined transition conditions.

 <table>
     <caption>Tab.
 2. Invariance of Discrete Modes</caption>